-In the past, some of my most popular articles have been ones I have written about Canada Pension Plan (CPP).
+In the past, some of my most popular articles have been the ones I have written about Canada Pension Plan (CPP).
 In this article, I would like to tackle the four most common questions I get surrounding CPP

-How much will I get from Canada Pension Plan?
+1. How much will I get from Canada Pension Plan?

 Less than you might think.
 The maximum CPP amount for 2010 is $934.17 per month starting at age 65.
 That being said, most people do not qualify for the maximum CPP so it is best that you call Service Canada at 1-800-277-9914 and ask for your Canada Pension Plan statement of contributions.

 It’s not easy to qualify for the maximum CPP because you have to contribute full rates for 40 years between the age of 18 and 65.
-Add in the trend that more and more people are retiring before the age of 65 and taking CPP early, you are seeing more an more people get less than the maximum amount.
-To learn more about his you can read my recent article, How much will you get from Canada Pension Plan in Retirement?
+Add in the trend that more and more people are retiring before the age of 65 and taking CPP early, you are seeing more and more people get less than the maximum amount.
+To learn more about this you can read my recent article, How much will you get from Canada Pension Plan in Retirement?

-Should I take CPP early?
+2. Should I take CPP early?

 Canada Pension Plan is normally taken at age 65.
 That being said, you can take CPP as early as age 60 and as late as age 70.
-To evaluate this lets introduce you to twins, Janet and Beth.
+To evaluate these, let’s introduce you to twins, Janet and Beth.
 Let’s assume they both qualify for the same CPP of $900 per month at age 65.
-Let’s further assume, Beth decides to take CPP now at age 60 at a reduced amount while Janet decides she wants to wait till 65 because she will get more income by deferring the income for 5 years.
+Let’s further assume, that Beth decides to take CPP now at age 60 at a reduced amount while Janet decides she wants to wait till 65 because she will get more income by deferring the income for 5 years.

 Under Canada Pension Plan benefits, Beth can take CPP at age 60 based on a reduction factor of 0.5% for each month prior to her 65th birthday.
 Thus Beth’s CPP will be reduced by 30% (0.5% x 60 months) for a monthly income of $630 starting on her 60th birthday.